graft-community/docs/Graft_Supernode_Mainnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7.md

 ````
 ![7-1](easy-guide-mainnet/7-1.png)

-* Big shoutout to _jagerman_ for keeping a publicly available copy of the testnet blockchain.
+* Big shoutout to _jagerman_ for keeping a publicly available copy of the blockchain.
 Thanks man, you rock!

 * Brilliant!
 Now lets go back and start `graftnoded` again, and be almost immediately up to block height.